winitzki/scall/tutorial/programming_dhall.md

 ### Church encodings of greatest fixpoints

-In this section, we will prove some general properties of co-inductive types such as `GFix F` defined in the chapter "Co-inductive types".
+In this section, we will prove some general properties of greatest fixpoint types such as `GFix F` defined in the chapter "Encoding of greatest fixpoints".
 In particular, we will show that `GFix F` is indeed the greatest fixpoint of the type equation `C = F C`.

 The properties of greatest fixpoints are also covered in the paper "Recursive types for free" by P. Wadler, except that he uses special notation for existential types.